Filip-Pajalic/JavaSpaceGame/README.md

 - <strike> Add scoring system </strike>
 - <strike> Ensure targets dont spawn to close to each other </strike>
 - <strike> Add "animation" when flying </strike>
 - <strike> Add particle effects from target </strike>
+- <strike> Fix hitboxes properly sized </strike>

 Basic:
+- Fix hitbox from above, weird offset
+- Add prevVelocity and prevAcceleration to compare if there is activeForce added.
 - Add particle effects from rockets - sideways as well, loop it
-- Add prevVelocity and prevAcceleration to compare if there is activeForce added.
 - Add startmenu
 - Add level + leveltimer and highscore
 - Add entities to collisionlist, so collisions are not checked twice, Collide only once with each unique object
 - Add ControlSupport for phone
 - Fix problem at 0.0 position, fix with collision maybe.
 - fix wobbly render? (scaling problem or positionsmoothing, update physicscode perhaps?
-- Play particles properly, they have a lifespan, use this.
-ParticleQueue/list
-- Fix hitboxes properly sized

 Improvements: